MarcoSantosPBS/Udacity-s-Banana-Collector-Agent-Project/README.md

 ### How to train the agent

-Also in the Navigation repository, just run the cells except the ```!pip -q install ./python``` (If you have runned it before).
+Also in the report.ypnb, just run the cells except the ```!pip -q install ./python``` (If you have runned it before).
 All the imports will be made and the training will start.